Melinda Caroll, Founder/CEO

 Check out Lilyʻs latest book, co-authored with Rebecca Walker!
 A Journal For Everyday Evolution, released on December 8, 2020 from Sounds True, transformational writing prompts for personal and global change, Whatʻs Your Story?

 Born in Switzerland, Reneʻ has resided the last 30 years in Hawaiʻi on the beautiful island of Maui, about 4,000 feet up Haleakala.
 He has been a practicing Tax Accountant, Tax Preparer and an Enrolled Agent for the last 20 years and continues actively with his profession.

 Reneʻ is an avid enthusiast of The Arts and arts education.
 He believes in the long-term benefits of arts integration in our schools as an innovative way to support childrenʻs creative problem solving and emotional and social well-being.
-He understands the long-term effects of these benefits spreading out and into families and our island communities.
-He is an enthusiastic supporter of When We Shine Foundationʻs work in these areas and happily shares his skills and expertise!
+He understands the benefits that spread out and into families and our island communities.
+Reneʻ is an enthusiastic supporter of When We Shine Foundationʻs work in these areas and happily shares his experience and expertise!

 Christa Ochocki, Admin Support

 Christa is an avid crocheter, yogi and passionate advocate for making our world a better place.
-At When We Shine, she provides behind the scenes admin support – while having fun creating #ShareTheLight Insta videos!
+She works as an IT Specialist for the World Association of Girl Guides and Girl Scouts, even when sheʻs traveling to her favorite places around the world!
+At When We Shine, she provides invaluable behind the scenes admin support with her technical expertise, organizing abilities and unique skill set!